John Adams (cartographer): Index Villaris

+Enlarged map of England and Wales

-Within months of being called to the bar in November 1680, and having decided that his triangulation calculations were inadequately exact, Adams was soliciting subscriptions for an ‘Actual Survey of all the Counties in England and Wales’, which was to be done ‘in a more particular manner than has ever hitherto been attempted’.
-He was encouraged by Robert Hooke, Isaac Newton, Nehemiah Grew, John Flamsteed, and other members of the Royal Society: in January 1681 Christopher Wren 'Acquainted the society wth the vndertaking of Mr. Iohn Adams to suruey all england by the measuring taking of angles and also of taking the Latitudes of Places. and in order to doe this of running 3 seuerall meridians cleer through england. that mr. newton of Cambridge had promised to assist him'..
-Charles II proclaimed that Adams was to be helped to ‘make his observations from all the eminent high lands, hills and steeples for placing the cities, market towns, parishes, villages and private seats in their true positions’.
+Within months of being called to the bar in November 1680, and having decided that his triangulation calculations were inadequately exact, Adams was soliciting subscriptions for an "Actual Survey of all the Counties in England and Wales", which was to be done "in a more particular manner than has ever hitherto been attempted".
+He was encouraged by Robert Hooke, Isaac Newton, Nehemiah Grew, John Flamsteed, and other members of the Royal Society: in January 1681 Christopher Wren "Acquainted the society wth the vndertaking of Mr. Iohn Adams to suruey all england by the measuring taking of angles and also of taking the Latitudes of Places. and in order to doe this of running 3 seuerall meridians cleer through england. that mr. newton of Cambridge had promised to assist him".
+Charles II proclaimed that Adams was to be helped to "make his observations from all the eminent high lands, hills and steeples for placing the cities, market towns, parishes, villages and private seats in their true positions".
 By the end of 1681, Adams had set out a baseline about 12 miles long, between Dundon Beacon and the spire of Bridgwater church, the all-important accuracy of distance measurement being facilitated by the flatness of ground between these points.
-Starting from here he noted the angles between observable points (including Glastonbury Tor), and had already covered 7,000 miles into Devon and Cornwall and to 'the top zone of the highest hills in Wales'; he asked Hooke to procure two or three telescopes for him, '7 or 8 foot long'.
-In 1682 Adams was in Lancashire (where he was admitted as a 'foreign burgess' in Preston), and through his surviving correspondence with Sir Daniel Fleming we learn that by the end of September 1683 he had hoped to have 'one or more Counties Compleated'.
-A ‘Specimen’ map of Shropshire at the British Library, resembling in form the 1677 map and again engraved by King, may date from this time, and includes some additional post roads, place-names, and adjusted mileages.
+Starting from here he noted the angles between observable points (including Glastonbury Tor), and had already covered 7,000 miles into Devon and Cornwall and to "the top zone of the highest hills in Wales"; he asked Hooke to procure two or three telescopes for him, "7 or 8 foot long".
+In 1682 Adams was in Lancashire (where he was admitted as a "foreign burgess" in Preston), and through his surviving correspondence with Sir Daniel Fleming we learn that by the end of September 1683 he had hoped to have "one or more Counties Compleated".
+A "Specimen" map of Shropshire at the British Library, resembling in form the 1677 map and again engraved by King, may date from this time, and includes some additional post roads, place-names, and adjusted mileages.

-By April 1685 Adams had enlisted the financial backing of several hundred subscribers and ‘made considerable progress’, but needed yet more funds, to which end James II proclaimed his support for ‘the speedy completing of so good and useful a work’.
+By April 1685 Adams had enlisted the financial backing of several hundred subscribers and "made considerable progress", but needed yet more funds, to which end James II proclaimed his support for "the speedy completing of so good and useful a work".
 Following a bout of illness, in late April 1687 Adams asked to be excused from his duties at the Inner Temple and gave up his rooms there, perhaps to devote all of his energies to his survey.
-Evidently struggling to complete his survey and worried by ill-health, in a letter to Archbishop Sancroft in June 1688 Adams wrote that 'if I live I resolve ... to do the utmost that lyes in my power for the satisfaction of yor Lordship and the rest of my Encouragers'.
+Evidently struggling to complete his survey and worried by ill-health, in a letter to Archbishop Sancroft in June 1688 Adams wrote that "if I live I resolve ... to do the utmost that lyes in my power for the satisfaction of yor Lordship and the rest of my Encouragers".